Part-Time Job Incentive Scheme

 You can participate in the PTJI Scheme if you get part-time work for less than 24 hours per week and immediately before that you were:

 - On long-term Jobseeker’s Allowance (JA) for at least 390 days (15 months).
-Days of unemployment on Jobseeker's Benefit (JB) count towards the 390 days if you were getting JB immediately before you got Jobseeker’s Allowance.
+Days of unemployment on Jobseeker's Benefit (JB) or the Covid-19 Pandemic Unemployment Payment count towards the 390 days if you were getting JB immediately before you got Jobseeker’s Allowance.